samscupoftea/FAC-Game-Application/README.md

 10. Make a third function called controle(e) that uses if statements to tell it if (arrowKeyLeft){
     do left function }
     etc.
-11. Create a function called makeEggs that uses appendChild, document.CreateElement to create a child div within the parent div of "eggs".
+11. Create a function called makeEggs that uses appendChild, document.CreateElement and setAttribute to create a child div within the parent div of "eggs".
 So under "Eggs" <div>, there will be "Egg" <div>.